igortau/ai-dacha/README.md

 # AI Dacha

-AI-assisted garden management platform with:
+AI-assisted garden management platform focused on combining local LLMs, geospatial data, document ingestion and semantic search.

+The project combines:

-- local LLM integration (Ollama)
+- local LLM integration with Ollama;
-- RAG over gardening books
+- RAG over gardening books and reference materials;
-- PostgreSQL + pgvector
+- PostgreSQL + pgvector semantic search;
-- PostGIS geospatial storage
+- PostGIS geospatial storage;
-- mobile map prototype
+- mobile map prototype;
-- document ingestion pipeline
+- document ingestion and OCR pipelines.

+---

+## Project overview

+AI Dacha started as a personal experimental project for exploring local AI/LLM infrastructure and RAG pipelines.

-## Main ideas behind the project
+Initially, the project focused on:

+- PostgreSQL + pgvector;
+- local LLM deployment;
+- PDF ingestion;
+- semantic search;
+- OCR processing.

+Later, the project evolved into a prototype of an AI-assisted garden management system with geospatial storage and autonomous catalog enrichment agents.

 The project explores how AI can be integrated into a real information system instead of being used only as a standalone chatbot.

+---

+## Main project areas

 Current experiments include:

 - storing plants and their locations on a map;
 - processing gardening books and reference PDFs;
-- splitting documents into chunks;
+- document chunking and embedding generation;
-- generating embeddings for semantic search;
+- semantic search over gardening knowledge bases;
-- storing vectors in PostgreSQL with pgvector;
-- using PostGIS for geospatial objects;
+- geospatial storage using PostGIS;
 - querying local LLM models through Ollama;
-- building API endpoints for frontend/mobile clients.
+- API-oriented architecture for frontend/mobile clients;
+- autonomous AI agents for catalog ingestion and enrichment.

+---

 ## Autonomous AI Agents

 The project also experiments with autonomous AI agents responsible for external knowledge ingestion and catalog enrichment.

-One of the current experimental agents is a Rose Catalog Agent which:
+One of the current experimental agents is a **Rose Catalog Agent** which:

 - crawls public nursery websites;
 - detects rose-related pages;